Man booked for carrying airgun to check stray dog menace in Kerala | Law-Order

 Bekal police told PTI that IPC Section 153 (wantonly giving provocation with intent to cause riot) was slapped against the man.

-Sameer had told media on Friday that it was his responsibility as a father to ensure the protection of his children.
-He pointed out that he was forced to carry the gun as his own children and those of his neighbours stopped going to school for fear of stray dogs, which has been an issue in the area for some time.
+He also said he carried the airgun just to instill his children's courage and also the kids in the neighbourhood, who are worried about the stray dogs.

+''The dogs cannot be killed using an airgun.
+What I did was to try to give protection to my children...
+That is my duty as a parent,'' Sameer said.

-Amid mounting criticism of the government's inability to control canine population or instil confidence among people regarding efficacy of the anti-rabies vaccine, the Left government has initiated steps to address the menace on a war-footing.
+Amid mounting criticism of the government's inability to control canine population or instil confidence among people regarding the efficacy of the anti-rabies vaccine, the Left dispensation has initiated steps to address the menace on a war-footing.

 The government has launched a state-wide mass vaccination campaign from September 20 to October 20 for vaccinating stray and pet dogs and opening more Animal Birth Control centres.